-Now that your body is getting bigger, your tissues might also be filling with fluid as well leading to leg cramps and swollen feet and ankles.
+Now that your body is getting bigger, your tissues might also be filling with fluid, leading to leg cramps and swollen feet and ankles.
 Most leg cramps can be worked out manually by releasing and flexing your feet and legs in the opposite direction than the cramp.
 While some level of leg pain and cramping is normal during late-stage pregnancy, if leg pain does not subside or seems to be constant, you should let your doctor know what you are experiencing so they can rule out more serious complications.

 - American Pregnancy Association - Week 33